Fenix TX: Denver Harbor and Sing the Body Electric (2002–2004)

-Reunion
+Reunion, hiatus, and second reunion (2004–2016)

 On August 14, 2004, Fenix TX played two reunion shows with their last active line-up (consisting of Salazar, Chris Lewis, Adam Lewis and DeLaPaz) at Chain Reaction in Anaheim, California.
 Both shows were filmed by Drive-Thru Records and slated to be released on DVD format, along with a CD of previously unreleased material.
 Due to reasons unknown, neither the DVD nor the CD have been released as of May 2009.
 However, the band reunited again exactly one year later to record a live album at The Clubhouse in Tempe, Arizona, which was released under the title Purple Reign in Blood – Live on November 8, 2005.

-To coincide with the new release, Fenix TX announced two farewell tours — the Before the Blackout, After the Breakup Tour in the United States, and the Drive-Thru Invasion Tour 2006 in Japan — running from October 7, 2005 until January 15, 2006.
+To coincide with the new release, Fenix TX announced two farewell tours — the Before the Blackout, After the Breakup Tour in the United States, and the Drive-Thru Invasion Tour 2006 in Japan — running from October 7, 2005, until January 15, 2006.
 Salazar's and Chris Lewis' other band Denver Harbor supported them on the U.S. tour, which meant that both members were required to perform two sets every night.
 This, and repeating logistics problems, led to many dates being cancelled on the day they were scheduled.
 Also, halfway through the tour, DeLaPaz was asked to leave, so Ilan Rubin from Denver Harbor replaced him for the remainder of the tour.

 In February 2006, the band played another three shows with No Use for a Name before heading out on a two-week tour with Unwritten Law in the beginning of March.
 A European tour supported by Pensive — including England, Scotland, France, and Italy — was scheduled to take place in May 2006.
 However, due to Salazar developing polyps on his vocal folds, the tour was cancelled.

 In April 2006, it was officially announced that Ilan Rubin replaced DeLaPaz on drums, and that Fenix TX would record their follow-up to 2001's Lechuza.
-Beginning on April 29, 2006 at Give It a Name, Rubin also played drums for Lostprophets.
+Beginning on April 29, 2006, at Give It a Name, Rubin also played drums for Lostprophets.
 Though he has since continued to be their drummer and recorded several tracks for 2006's Liberation Transmission, as well as its successor.
 He was the drummer for Nine Inch Nails, but since has joined Angels & Airwaves.

 On August 14, 2009 (the five-year anniversary of the first Fenix*Tx reunion) it was announced via Fenix Tx's Myspace that the original RiverFenix line-up was reuniting to begin working on new music for release sometime in 2010.
 However, the band later stated that the announcement of the original lineup reuniting was a mistake, and that they were reuniting with a different lineup.
 They went on a European tour in October 2010.
-Fenix Tx released three new tracks "Bending Over Backwards", "Coming Home", "Nothing Seems Bigger Than This" for their soundcloud on January 4, 2012.
+Fenix Tx released three new tracks "Bending Over Backwards", "Coming Home", "Nothing Seems Bigger Than This" for their SoundCloud on January 4, 2012.
 Fenix Tx's new song "Spooky Action At a Distance" was featured in MLB 13: The Show.